Skip to main content

 Plan to sell in 5 years

 You lock in a lower rate, save money for five years, and sell before the rate adjusts.
-This avoids uncertainty and maximizes savings.
+This may reduce exposure to future rate adjustments, depending on timing and market conditions.

 Plan to refinance in 7 years